pmaganty/innovationhub/README.md

 ### Create Page

 #### Design Explanation:
 The purpose of this page is to allow a user to enter a new idea into the database.
 The design is meant to be intuitive - it is much like any form a user has filled out on other websites.
-The grayed-out form color is there convery that this is a "document" or "entry".
+The grayed-out form color is there to convey that this is a "document" or "entry".

 #### Capabilities: